Joecstarr/thesis/sections/preliminaries/foundations_of_knots/conway.md

 With the calculus of tangles and simple closures, Conway was able to enumerate a substantial number of knots, but not all.
-We should notice a common theme with the calculus, every operation forms a bigon[^bigon] between two tangles in the knot shadow.
+We should notice a common theme with the calculus, when starting with basic tangles every operation forms a bigon[^bigon].
 We can collapse bigons in the knot shadow by deleting edges and merging the two vertices of a bigon.
 For a knot formed by only the operations and simple closures, if we iteratively collapse all bigons we obtain a four-valent planar[^plan] graph[^four-val] with one vertex, per